SemanticBeeng/lms-clean/report.md

 ### Lift

 The LMS solution to use Literals and other explicitly declared object is to use global conversion methods that know how to convert some present value to staged value.
 Their role is to convert `A` into `Rep[A]`.
-Those conversions are implicits and enable to write such declaration `val a: Rep[Int] = 2`.
-What is really happening is the scala solve the implicit lift conversion and it becomes `val a: Rep[Int] = lift(2)(intLift)` with `intLift` being an instance of `Lift[Int,Rep[Int]]`.
+Those conversions are implicit and enable to write such declaration `val a: Rep[Int] = 2`.
+What is really happening is the Scala solve the implicit lift conversion and it becomes `val a: Rep[Int] = lift(2)(intLift)` with `intLift` being an instance of `Lift[Int,Rep[Int]]`.
 The sole purpose of `Lift` instance is to lift values into lifted types.

 ## Scala virtualization

 In order to enable the if-then-else/loops and other control, we use a modified version of the Scala language: scala-virtualized.
-Scala-virtualized enable to overload the controls as common functions:
-eg: 'if (t1) t1 else t2 becomes'  '__ifThenElse(t1, t2, t3)'.
+Scala-virtualized enable to overload the controls as common functions: e.g: 'if (t1) t1 else t2 becomes'  '__ifThenElse(t1, t2, t3)'.
 We can use this overloading to extend the controls to lifted type.

 ## Smart constructors

-Smart constructors are optimised constructors of composite def that can apply optimisations based solely on the argumen of the constructor.
+Smart constructors are optimised constructors of composite def that can apply optimisations based solely on the arguments of the constructor.
 For instance, for the constructor of IntTimes which represents multiplication of integer we can potentially apply some early reductions.

 ~~~scala
   override def int_times(e1: Exp[scala.Int], e2: Exp[scala.Int])